 So that was an overview of some of the advanced Linux commands.
 There is a lot more than you can discover just by using these commands.

-You can always look at the man page of a command if you need to know more about it.
+You can always look at the man page of command if you need to know more about it.
 With that said if you faced any problem while executing these commands please let me know in the comment section below.

 If you have any query suggestion or topic that you want to me write about, please feel free to contact me.
+Keep visiting Hackingpress for more tutorials and guides like this.